 Isolation has made us appreciate our national beauty spots like never before.
-Now, we realise we
+Now, we realize we

 don’t have to go to faraway places to enjoy our holidays and the upcoming summer season.
 The Cotswolds might be many Britons’ dream destination until we can travel overseas again.

 Still, the scenery of this inviting and idyllic city on our doorstep can (2 hours’ drive from London), perhaps, inspire you to discover other dream destinations in the UK instead of jetting off to places thousands of miles away.
 Here’s what is waiting for you in the Cotswolds.

 One of the most spectacular tree gardens in the UK (and the world as well), Westonbirt Arboretum is home to thousands of trees and lovely shrubs.
 Spread across 600 acres, you can enjoy walking and exploring rare specimens and wild areas.

 Wildlife in this amazing arboretum, bird-eye views, and fresh air make a perfect combo for people who want to relax and learn something more about one of the country’s national treasures.
 The whole family can enjoy a picnic here, join a workshop, or visit one of the numerous exhibitions.